michalismeng/ntua-compilers/README.md

 dotnet build
 ```

-The above will install the necessary Nuget packages and build the project.
+The above will install the Nuget packages required and will build the project.

 To run the compiler on the default PCL file, execute:
 ```